DietBepis1/Data-Visualization/ReadMe.md

     -Finished writing a random walk class and generated a bunch of plots.
     -Tried to make a 10,000,000 point random walk but hit the limit :)

+3/30/20
+    -Started messing with dice rolling in plotly

+3/31/20
+    -Finished my dice rolling exercise with plotly -Now onto some real data science!